Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 It’s actually the other way around: plastic is a form of resin.

 Natural resins are thick, sticky organic liquids that are insoluble in water.
 The sap of pine and other coniferous trees, often called pitch, is a resin.
 The materials we call plastics (polystyrene, ABS, acrylics, polyethylene, etc.) are synthetic resins in the form of long-chain polymers derived from (usually) petroleum.
 Even Celluloid qualifies as a plastic; it’s made by using nitric and sulfuric acids to first convert cellulose, the material that forms the basic building block of plant cell walls, into nitrated cellulose (a flammable substance similar to, but not nearly so explosive as, guncotton).
-The process is completed by plasticizing, homogenizing, and stabilizing the cellulose nitrate by mixing it with camphor.
+The process is completed by plasticizing, homogenizing, and stabilizing the nitrated cellulose by mixing it with camphor.
 This pen was made c.
 1924 using a duPont celluloid that Sheaffer called Radite:

 Before the manufacture of celluloid pens began c.
 1920, celluloid was used for objects such as billiard balls, flatware handles, jewelry, and toiletry items such as hand mirrors, hairbrushes, sewing implements, and the lady’s dresser-top hair receiver shown here.
 This DuBarry-made piece is 5" (12.8 cm) in diameter, and it is made of ivory-toned Pyralin (celluloid).